microsoft/vscode-tslint/tslint/README.md

 If this doesn't
 help then please file an [issue](https://github.com/Microsoft/vscode-tslint/issues/new) and include the trace output produced when running with the setting "tslint.trace.server" set to "verbose".

+There were some reports that vscode-tslint could not be started due to missing files [#342](https://github.com/Microsoft/vscode-tslint/issues/324).
+Please file an issue when this happens and follow the work around described in the issue.

 ## Configuration options

 **Notice** this configuration settings allow you to configure the behaviour of the vscode-tslint extension.
 To configure rules and tslint options you should use the `tslint.json` file.